You Need Data Everywhere, Not in Silos

 Should you replicate your data infrastructure to the cloud and “go”?
 Not so fast, a legacy data architecture in a cloud data warehouse is still a legacy architecture: all of the complexity and none of the power.
 It’s not designed for cloud-native architectures and modern execution environments.

-StreamSets data engineering platform built for DataOps helps you accelerate your data ingestion, and keep data sources and legacy systems in sync with your cloud data warehouse.
+StreamSets data engineering platform helps you accelerate your data ingestion, and keep data sources and legacy systems in sync with your cloud data warehouse.
 Learn more about data integration from a data engineering point of view.

 Flexible Hybrid and Multi-cloud Architecture